cantalejo84/file-reader/README.md

 ```

 When you launch this mode is mandatory introduce three arguments.
-+ <path_data_input>: file path, it is recommend saving the input data in the folder 'resources' inside file-reader
++ <path_data_input>: file path, it is recommend saving the input data in a folder inside file-reader.
 + \<hostname1>: For PROC1 outputs
 + \<hostname2>: For PROC2 outputs